Serbian Free Corps

 The Serbian Free Corps (Serbische Freikorps), known simply as frajkori (фрајкори), was a volunteer militia composed of ethnic Serbs, established by the Habsburg monarchy, to fight the Ottoman Empire during the Austro-Turkish War (1787–1791).
 The rebellion in the Sanjak of Smederevo and militia's operations resulted in the period of Habsburg-occupied Serbia, which took place from 1788 to 1791.
-Ultimately, the Serbian volunteer corps had the legacy of promoting the creation of future paramilitaries, such as during the First Serbian Uprising.
+Ultimately, the Serbian volunteer corps had the legacy of promoting the creation of future paramilitaries, such as Hadji Mustafa Pasha's Serb militia and the Serbian rebel army during the First Serbian Uprising.

 History

 A Serbian freikorps of 5,000 soldiers had been established in Banat (Banat Military Frontier), composed of refugees that had fled earlier conflicts in the Ottoman Empire.
 The Corps would fight for liberation of Serbia and unification under Habsburg rule.
 The main commander was the Austrian major Mihailo Mihaljević.
 There were several freikorps along the Habsburg-Ottoman frontier.
 Mihaljević's Free Corps, the most notable, was active from Šumadija to Podrinje, and across the Morava there was the Braničevo Free Corps; in Croatia the St. George Free Corps; in Bosnia they were called Seressaner.
 Other Serb militias were the Kozara Militia and Prosar Militia, established in Bosnia in 1788, composed of 1,000 soldiers each.

 Among volunteers were Aleksa Nenadović and Karađorđe Petrović, Stanko Arambašić and the prominent Radič Petrović and most distinguished of all, Koča Anđelković.
 The Orthodox clergy in Serbia supported the rebellion.

 Koča's militia quickly took over Palanka and Batočina, attacked Kragujevac, and reached the Constantinople road, cutting off the Ottoman army from Sanjak of Niš and Sanjak of Vidin.

 The Austrians used the Corps in two failed attempts to seize Belgrade, in late 1787 and early 1788.

+On Trinity Sunday 1790, the freikorps of Radič and Karađorđe attacked Ottoman troops at Dragačevo and Požega.
+There were many hajduks alongside Radič and Karađorđe, only Karađorđe had up to 100 with him.
+Upon the truce, the two parted, and subsequently the hajduks and Free Corps dispersed into armed bands (čete) that ravaged in the Belgrade Pashalik.
+The Serbian Free Corps was dispersed on 16 October 1790.
+After the disbandment of the Serbian Free Corps, the Habsburg government offered distinguished soldiers to cross over.
+Radič moved to Srem, while Karađorđe went into the woods as a hajduk.